Book Book Your Stay

 Golden aspens, Scenic Highway 14, and some of the best autumn scenery in Southern Utah

 The fall color season around Duck Creek Village is one of the best-kept secrets in Southern Utah.
 When the aspens turn in September and early October, the mountainsides along Scenic Highway 14 light up in gold, orange, and red against a backdrop of dark evergreens and ancient volcanic rock.
-The drive alone is worth the trip — but the color extends into the village, the lakes, the meadows, and the overlooks at Cedar Breaks, making this one of the most layered autumn experiences in the state.
+The drive alone is worth the trip, but the color extends into the village, the lakes, the meadows, and the overlooks at Cedar Breaks.

 When Do the Colors Peak?

-The best strategy is to plan your visit for the last week of September through the first week of October.
-That window has the highest probability of catching peak color at the mid-elevations where the village sits, while still having strong color above and below.
+The best strategy is to plan your visit for the last week of September through the first week of October, then stay flexible because cold snaps and frost can speed up the change.

 Best Stops for Fall Color